BA (Hons) in Acting

 Tuition fees: in detail

-Your course is three years in length so for home students the total tuition will be not less than £27,000.
-For international students, the total tuition will be not less than £61,350.
-For international students, please note that we are likely to increase your fees year on year by a cost of living amount.
+Your course is three years in length so for UK students the total tuition will be not less than £27,750.
+For international students, the total tuition will be not less than £62,025.
+For international students, please note that we are likely to increase your fees year-on-year by a cost of living amount.

-Check below for information on whether you will be classed as a Home (UK), Home (EU) or International student.
+Check below for information on whether you will be classed as a Home (UK) or International student.
 This also affects the financial support available.

-Please note that fees for Home UK/EU students starting in 2020-21 are regulated by the Office for Students.
-The fees are unlikely to be less than £9,000 unless government policy changes and new levels are set.
-RADA may seek to apply a higher fee of £9,250 subject to us receiving an independent teaching excellence rating.
-We will update this information as soon as possible.
+Please note that fees for Home (UK) students starting in 2021-22 are regulated by the Office for Students.
+The fees are unlikely to be less than £9,250 unless government policy changes and new levels are set.

 Please see the fees policy for more information about how RADA calculates tuition fee increases for each year of a course.